-by Margarita Mooney Suarez on November 27, 2011
+by Margarita Mooney Clayton on November 27, 2011

 The person who has most helped me to ponder this question is Edith Stein: an intellectual and a woman of deep faith who worked in philosophy and education.
 Stein was raised Jewish in Germany, became atheist, converted to Christianity and became a Carmelite nun, and then was killed in WWII for her Jewish heritage.
 She was canonized a saint in 1998.